 To be honest, the title of this blog post pretty much describes how I feel being an artist within the evangelical church.
-In my experience artists tend to live on the fringes of societal norms due in part to seeing the world in a different way but when you add faith into the mix it can further cause the artist of faith to feel further isolated and without a community that really understands or appreciates their often unique vision and ‘take’ on the world.
+In my experience, artists tend to live on the fringes of societal norms due in part to seeing the world in a different way but when you add faith into the mix it can further cause the artist of faith to feel even more isolated and without a community that really understands or appreciates their often unique vision and ‘take’ on the world.
 Interestingly, the first person in scripture to have the Holy Spirit bestowed upon them was Bezalel, the head artisan of the Tabernacle.
 (Here’s a blog post with some interesting information about Bazalel- The Importance of Art: The Story of Bezalel (Exodus 31:1-10) by Matt from the blog The Left Hand of Ehud)

 This topic has been an ongoing conversation between my husband and me for a number of years.
 Over time, I have observed what happens when my husband has been asked what he does and the responses typically go like this “Oh….you are an artist.
 How interesting…” And then…an awkward change of topic generally ensues.
 Immediately.

-In recent years, I’ve found myself joining him in the vocation of artist.
+In recent years, I’ve found myself joining him in the vocation of the artist.
 Now it’s not just about watching my husband navigate the question of “What do you do?”, now I have to navigate it as well.
 I sort of preferred him being in the ‘hot seat’, to be honest; it was more fun being an observer. : )

 Why do people seem to be so uncomfortable around art and artists?